Home > Short-term health insurance > Short-term health insurance in Missouri

 In October 2018, a federal rule change began to allow short-term health insurance to have initial terms of up to 364 days and total duration, including renewals, of up to 36 months.
 These rules were applicable unless a state had more restrictive rules in place.

-Insurers could still choose to offer plans with shorter terms, or to offer plans without the option to renew the coverage.
-And plans issued or sold starting in September 2024 will have to conform to the much stricter federal rules that limit initial terms to three moths and total duration to four months.
+Insurers can still choose to offer plans with shorter terms, or to offer plans without the option to renew the coverage.
+So for example, some plans are only available for a maximum duration of three months.

 Who can buy short-term health insurance in Missouri?